|Quick Facts: Forest and Conservation Workers|

 Forest and conservation workers measure and improve the quality of forests.
 Under the supervision of foresters and forest and conservation technicians, they develop, maintain, and protect forests.

-Forest and conversation workers typically work for state and local governments or on privately owned forest lands or nurseries.
+Forest and conservation workers typically work for state and local governments or on privately owned forest lands or nurseries.
 Governments also employ forest and conservation workers on a contract basis.

 Forest and conservation workers typically need a high school diploma before they begin working.
 Most workers get on-the-job training.